Class 9 Science

 Fahrenheit

 Before the end of 20th century Fahrenheit was used as unit to measure the temperature.
 The scale of Fahrenheit was named after, the physicist Daniel Gabriel Fahrenheit.
-Fahrenheit is written as “0F” and read as degree Fahrenheit.
+Fahrenheit is written as °F and read as degree Fahrenheit.

 Degree Celsius

-The unit of Celsius is named after the Swedish Astronomer Anders Celsius, who developed a similar scale.
+Now-a-days, this unit of temperature is more in use.
+Celsius is named after the Swedish Astronomer Anders Celsius, who developed a similar scale.
 Untill 1948 Celsius was known as Centigrade.
-The word centigrade comes after the Latin word ‘Centum’.
+The word centigrade comes after the Latin word Centum.
+Degree Celsius is written as °C and read as degree Celsius.

 Kelvin

 Kelvin is the SI unit of temperature.
-The symbol of Kelvin is ‘K’.
-The Kelvin scale is named after the physicist William Thomson, 1st Baron Kelvin.
+The symbol of Kelvin is K. The Kelvin scale is named after the physicist William Thomson, 1st Baron Kelvin.

 Conversion Formulae